INTERSPEECH 2023 Code of Ethics for Authors

-INTERSPEECH 2023 adopts the ISCA Code of Ethics for Authors.
-The text below is reproduced from https://www.isca-speech.org/iscaweb/index.php/about-isca?id=279.
+INTERSPEECH 2023 incorporates the ISCA Code of Ethics for Authors from https://www.isca-speech.org/iscaweb/index.php/about-isca?id=279

 ISCA is committed to publishing high-quality journals and conference proceedings.
 To this end, all authors are requested to ensure they adhere to ethical standards.
 Authors should meet the following standards:

 - The work does not include fabrication, falsification, or any kind of data breach.
 Authors should retain their code and maintain a log of the data that produced the results in their paper.
 Authors are also encouraged to make their code and dataset freely available.